Some advice for students. Updated for 2025.

 - Love running?
 Work for Strava.

 - Love sports?
-Work for the NBA or MLB or whatever.
+Work for the NBA or MLB.

 You might not have the career agency to get this job immediately, but you can build towards it over time.